jshmllr/jshmllr.github.io/content/posts/2020-12-04-portfolio-04/index.md

 We also one of the ability to work with the social team making a more streamlined workflow between photojournalist and the social teams.
 Right now this consists of two separate workflows where information synthesis and sharing isn't as conducive and streamlined as it could've been.

 We also knew that based on former data readers enjoyed short form contact that they can absorb.
 This was in the time and Instagram launched stories and Snapchat was beginning its heyday.

 ## Requirements & Constraints

-This tool will be built outside of the current authoring platform this tool will leverage the Universal Web framework on the display side this tool is designed to be used with or without a designer this tool is an MVP that will be iterated on over time
+This tool will be built outside of the current authoring platform this tool will leverage the Universal Web framework on the display side This tool is designed to be used with or without a designer This tool is an MVP that will be iterated on over time

-## The Process and plan
+## The Process and Plan

 Starting with templates (five)
 Prototyping